talq2me/Baeren/README.md

 # Baeren

-send ?resetCode=true in sk.html url to reset the code progress for testing
+send ?resetprogress=true in sk.html url to reset the code progress for testing